Democratic Party (United States): 1930s–1960s and the rise of the New Deal coalition

 The Great Depression in 1929 that began under Republican president Herbert Hoover and the Republican Congress set the stage for a more liberal government as the Democrats controlled the House of Representatives nearly uninterrupted from 1930 until 1994, the Senate for 44 of 48 years from 1930, and won most presidential elections until 1968.
 Franklin D. Roosevelt, elected to the presidency in 1932, came forth with federal government programs called the New Deal.
-New Deal liberalism meant the regulation of business (especially finance and banking) and the promotion of labor unions as well as federal spending to aid the unemployed, help distressed farmers and undertake large-scale public works projects.
+New Deal liberalism meant the regulation of business (especially finance and banking) and the promotion of labor unions as well as federal spending to aid the unemployed, help distressed farmers, and undertake large-scale public works projects.
 It marked the start of the American welfare state.
 The opponents, who stressed opposition to unions, support for business and low taxes, started calling themselves "conservatives".

-Until the 1980s, the Democratic Party was a coalition of two parties divided by the Mason–Dixon line: liberal Democrats in the North and culturally conservative voters in the South, who though benefitting from many of the New Deal public works projects, opposed increasing civil rights initiatives advocated by northeastern liberals.
+Until the 1980s, the Democratic Party was a coalition of two parties divided by the Mason–Dixon line: liberal Democrats in the North and culturally conservative voters in the South, who, though benefiting from many of the New Deal public-works projects, opposed increasing civil rights initiatives advocated by Northeastern liberals.
 The polarization grew stronger after Roosevelt died.
 Southern Democrats formed a key part of the bipartisan conservative coalition in an alliance with most of the Midwestern Republicans.
 The economically activist philosophy of Franklin D. Roosevelt, which has strongly influenced American liberalism, shaped much of the party's economic agenda after 1932.
 From the 1930s to the mid-1960s, the liberal New Deal coalition usually controlled the presidency while the conservative coalition usually controlled Congress.

 1960s–1980s and the collapse of the New Deal coalition

 Issues facing parties and the United States after World War II included the Cold War and the civil rights movement.
 Republicans attracted conservatives and, after the 1960s, white Southerners from the Democratic coalition with their use of the Southern strategy and resistance to New Deal and Great Society liberalism.
 Until the 1950s, African Americans had traditionally supported the Republican Party because of its anti-slavery civil rights policies.
 Following the passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965, the Southern states became more reliably Republican in presidential politics, while Northeastern states became more reliably Democratic.
-Studies show that Southern whites, which were a core constituency in the Democratic Party, shifted to the Republican Party due to racial backlash and social conservatism.
+Studies show that Southern whites, who were a core constituency in the Democratic Party, shifted to the Republican Party due to racial backlash and social conservatism.